-Where state laws and the corporation’s bylaws allow it, the board of directors can vote to retire shares of stock.
+If allowed by state laws and the corporation’s bylaws, the board of directors can vote to retire shares of stock.
 This action goes beyond the acquisition of treasury shares by actually removing them from the issued category.

 Shares Acquired for Retirement

-To illustrate the entries, assume that the Sample Company purchases and retires 1,000 shares of $20 par value common stock that was issued originally for $25 per share.
-If only $22 per share is paid to acquire them, this entry would be made:
+To illustrate the entries, let’s assume that the Sample Company purchases and retires 1,000 shares of $20 par value common stock that were issued originally for $25 per share.
+If only $22 per share is paid to acquire them, the following entry would be made:

-The credit to Additional Paid-In Capital shows that $3,000 of claims attributable to these shares of stock are now held by the remaining owners.
-If the price paid is $33 per share, this entry would be made:
+The credit to Additional Paid-in Capital shows that $3,000 of claims attributable to these shares of stock are now held by the remaining owners.
+If the price paid is $33 per share, the entry would be made as follows:

 The debit to Retained Earnings reflects the position that the $8,000 was paid to satisfy stockholder claims that had arisen through operating activities subsequent to the issuance of the shares.